abhabongse/paxter/docs/beginner-tutorials/quick-blogging.md

 :::{admonition,caution} Notes about commands in the above table
 - Every command shown in the table expects
   _neither_ the options part _nor_ the main argument part.
+  This is one valid form of a command in Paxter language.
 - Observe that there is a rather unusual form of a command, which consists of the `"@"` symbol immediately followed by another symbol character (namely `@\`, `@%`, `@.`, and `@,`).